microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/appmanagementapplicationconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Configuration object to configure app management policy restrictions like [identifierUriConfiguration](identifieruriconfiguration.md), [passwordCredentials](passwordcredentialconfiguration.md), [keyCredentials](keycredentialconfiguration.md)  that are specific to applications.
+Configuration object to configure app management policy restrictions like identifier URIs, password credentials, and certificate credentials that are specific to applications.

 Inherits from [appManagementConfiguration](appmanagementconfiguration.md).